rguerreiro/express-device/README.md

 })
 ```

 View routing feature uses the **express-partials** module for layout detection.
-If you would like to turn it off, you can use the **noPartials** option (be advised that by doing this you no longer can use the view routing feature):
+If you would like to turn it off, you can use the **noPartials** option (be advised that by doing this you can no longer use the master\partial layout built into express-device, but you can route to full views):
 ```javascript
 app.configure(function(){
     app.set('view engine', 'ejs');